 The Company follows the authoritative guidance regarding non-financial assets and non-financial liabilities that are remeasured at fair value on a nonrecurring basis.
 On August 24, 2017, a holder of \$16.0 million principal amount of its 2013 8.00% Notes converted the notes into shares of the Company's common stock.
 See further discussion in Note 3: Long-Term Debt and Other Financing Arrangements.
 As a result of this conversion, the Company wrote off a portion of the compound embedded derivative with the 2013 8.00% Notes based on the value of the derivative on the conversion date.
-As of the date of conversion, the fair value of the compound embedded derivative with the 2013 8.00% Notes was \$34.7 million.
-The significant quantitative Level 3 inputs utilized in the valuation models as of the conversion date are shown in the table below:
+As of the date of conversion, the fair value of the compound embedded derivative with the 2013 8.00% Notes based on the value of the conversion date are shown in the table below:

-August 24, 2017: Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate Market Price of Common Stock Compound embedded derivative with the 2013 8.00% Notes 65% 1.1% 0.73 26% 2.03
+A August 24, 2017: Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate Market Price of Common Stock Compound embedded derivative with the 2013 8.00% Notes 65% 1.1% 0.73 26% 2.03